 A minor was sexually assaulted during the aggression by Denver Police Officer A. A. Martinez and Denver Police Officer James Harvey.
 Tay Anderson, a board member of Denver Public Schools, was also shoved to the ground, hitting his head on the concrete.
 He was taken to the hospital with non-life threatening injuries.

-Officer Harvey also sexually assaulted a Unicorn Riot journalist by pushing on her chest while she was filming.
+Officer Harvey also sexually assaulted a Unicorn Riot journalist by pushing on their chest while they were filming.

 The raw footage we captured from the Lincoln Park sweep, and other sweeps, was submitted as evidence in the preliminary injunction hearing.
-Unicorn Riot reporter, Alex Binder, also testified in the hearing in her capacity as a journalist.
-She was the first witness to take the stand in the hearing.
+Unicorn Riot reporter, Alex Binder, also testified in the hearing in their capacity as a journalist.
+They were the first witness to take the stand in the hearing.